LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 ## HIP
 The https://github.com/hashgraph/hedera-improvement-proposal repository contains the Hedera improvement proposals (HIP) of Hedera.
-For `PROJECT` we need improvement proposals and a process for them, too.
+For Hiero we need improvement proposals and a process for them, too.
-Here, the HIP repo should be migrated to https://github.com/PROJECT/PROJECT-improvement-proposal.
+Here, the HIP repo should be migrated to https://github.com/LFDT-Hiero/PROJECT-improvement-proposal.
 Today a frontend showing all HIPs is hosted at https://hips.hedera.com/.
 We propose to host a clone of that at https://NAME.PROJECT.com.

 ## Build
-As you can see in this chapter, `PROJECT` contains many sub-projects that need specific build steps and infrastructure.
+As you can see in this chapter, Hiero contains many sub-projects that need specific build steps and infrastructure.
-Therefore, it is important to invest in `PROJECT`’s build, release, and deployment.
+Therefore, it is important to invest in Hiero’s build, release, and deployment.
 The goal must be to have a vendor-neutral build and release process led by LF.
 We propose to nominate a release manager by LF who is involved in the project’s transition as soon as possible.

 ## Slack
-With all the given sub-projects and the big community around `PROJECT`, it will be a must to have an open and easy way to communicate with the community.
+With all the given sub-projects and the big community around Hiero, it will be a must to have an open and easy way to communicate with the community.
-Therefore, we propose to create a `PROJECT` Slack.
+Therefore, we propose to create a Hiero Slack.

 ## GitHub applications
 We have several GitHub applications that are used in the repositories today.